The After I'm Gone Program

-RSVP for After I’m Gone Training
+RSVP for Training

 Technical Support Services

 Advocacy services include assistance in obtaining appropriate services in education, housing, government benefits, employment, family support, prevention and health care, mental health services and supports coordination.

 Alternatives to Guardianship

 There are many alternatives to guardianship.
 If someone can get the supports and services they need and want with the help of family and friends who are involved in their life, there is no need for guardianship.
 Other alternatives include durable powers of attorney, advance directives for health care, financial powers of attorney, trusts, family consent policies, and other surrogate arrangements.

 Advisor to the Trust

 Needs Trust by providing information about public benefits, special education services, Community Mental Health services and other programs, laws and regulations that the Trustee may not be familiar with.

 A Trustee is a person or entity responsible for watching over a trust and

 The Letter of Intent